vaibhavsinghal87/Front-End-developer-Interview-Questions/README.md

   Try this Fiddle - https://jsfiddle.net/vaibhavslab/7vg4teqt/

-- How can you mimic const behaviour from in ES5?
+- How can you mimic const behaviour in ES5?

   By combining writable:false and configurable:false, you can essentially create a constant (cannot be changed, redefined, or deleted) as an object property, like: